 But maybe we need to go back a step.

-So do we really know God’s generosity as deep down soul, body, mind-knowledge?
+Do we really know God’s generosity as deep down soul, body, mind-knowledge?
 When we tell our own stories, do they begin with God’s generosity to us?
 Is this our starting point?
 Jesus says “Freely you’ve received, freely give”.
-What point, then is there thinking about giving if we don’t first have the starting point of having received?
+What point then is there, thinking about giving if we don’t first have the starting point of having received?

 It reminds me of the frankly mind-blowing fact that He died for me, and that I’m his friend.
 If laying down one’s life for another person is hard to imagine, read some of the stories of Victoria Cross medals awarded posthumously to soldiers in any war from Crimea onwards, including 2 in the recent war in Afghanistan.
 That’s laying down your life for your friends.
 Or read about Victoria Soto, the teacher who threw herself in front of her students to save them from a gunman in 2012.
 Or the three divers who knowingly swam to their death to prevent the 1986 Chernobyl disaster from being even worse.